 If you would like to take advantage of having push notifications automatically keep your bitwarden client applications synced in real time you can choose to use the bitwarden push notification relay service.
 This relay service is provided by external bitwarden servers.
 You should ensure that your machine can communicate with the

 https://push.bitwarden.com endpoint.
-Your bitwarden installation will POST non-sensitive data (reference ids) to the relay service which will then notify the bitwarden client applications to “phone home” for an update back to your installation.
+Your bitwarden installation will POST non-sensitive data (reference ids) to the push relay service which will then notify the bitwarden client applications to “phone home” back to your installation for an update.

 The use of the push notification relay service is optional.
 If you do not use this service you will need to keep your client applications in sync manually.